 LIPA's tariff includes a Power Supply Charge with a monthly reconciliation of power supply costs.
-For the year ended December 31, 2021, actual power supply costs were higher than amounts recovered in the Power Supply Charge, resulting in the recognition of a regulatory asset totaling \$9 million, which will be collected from customers in 2022.
-For the year ended December 31, 2020, actual power supply costs were below amounts recovered in the Power Supply Charge, resulting in the recognition of a regulatory costs were below amounts recovered in the Power Supply Charge, resulting in the recognition of a regulatory liability totaling \$35 million, which were returned to customers in 2021.
+For the year ended December 31, 2022 and 2021, actual power supply costs, including estimated costs to operate an undersea cable, were higher than amounts recovered in the Power Supply Charge, resulting in the recognition of a regulatory asset totaling \$61 million and \$9 million, respectively, which will be collected from customers in the subsequent year.

-Also recoverable through the Power Supply Charge are deferred transition costs associated with the transfer of the power supply management contract to PSEG ER&T. Collection of these costs totaling \$19 million are being recovered over an eleven-year period, as approved by LIPA's Board, that began January 1, 2015, and expiring December 31, 2025.
-As of December 31, 2021 and 2020, the remaining balance of such costs totaled \$7 million and \$8 million, respectively.
+Also recoverable through the Power Supply Charge are deferred transition costs associated with the transfer of the power supply management contract to PSEG ER&T. Collection of these costs totaling \$19 million are being recovered over an eleven-year period, as approved by LIPA's Board, that began January 1, 2015, and expires December 31, 2025.
+As of December 31, 2022 and 2021, the remaining balance of such costs totaled \$5 million and \$7 million, respectively.

 Amounts incurred related to various energy projects, the amortization of which are charged to power supply costs over the period of benefit (i.e., the life of the power purchase agreement) are also recoverable as a component of the Power Supply Charge.
-As of December 31, 2021 and 2020, the balance was \$21 million and \$23 million, respectively.
+As of December 31, 2022 and 2021, the balance was \$25 million and \$21 million, respectively.